heshanlk/OctopusVideo/README.txt

 Getting started
 ---------------
 Octopus video for 7.x requires several patches to be applied to Drupal core.
-It provides a `drupal-org-core.make` file for building a full Drupal distro including core patches as well as a copy of the `Octopus video` install profile.
+It provides a `build-octopus-video.make` file for building a full Drupal distro including core patches as well as a copy of the `Octopus video` install profile.

 1. Grab the `build-octopus-video.make.make` file from Octopus Video and run: